marzwick/DemoSite/site/src/inclusive.md

 ### Mitigate stereotype threat

-`TODO did we have a source for this besides` [simplypsychology](https://www.simplypsychology.org/stereotype-threat.html#Stereotype-Threat-Examples) `?`

 Biases and assumptions can manifest as stereotypes.
 When those stereotypes are activated, it can result in a phenomenon called **stereotype threat**, in which people fear they may confirm negative stereotypes about their social group.
 This fear can negatively affect their performance and reinforce the stereotype – regardless of their actual capabilities – thereby creating a self-fulfilling prophecy.

 Stereotype threat can result from negative stereotypes against any aspect of one’s identity, such as ethnicity, culture, first-generation status, veteran status, sexual orientation.
 It can negatively affect academic performance and persistence in STEM.

-**The simple act of mentioning a stereotype can activate threat and lead to negative outcomes.**
+**The simple act of mentioning a stereotype can activate threat and lead to negative outcomes** [Kumar2010-mp,Stricker2015-ce,Steele2002-pt,Steele1995-bz](@cite).

 ### Stereotype Threat Examples

-`TODO what are the citations for this?`

 - When Black students were told that a verbal section of the Graduate Record Exam (GRE) was diagnostic of intellectual ability, they would perform worse than white students. **They performed equally well when the test was not labeled diagnostic of intellectual ability.**
 - Students of lower socioeconomic backgrounds underperformed on the same GRE section when compared to students from more affluent backgrounds when financial status was mentioned. **They performed the same when affluence was not mentioned.**